-|5||Soil is protected against erosion||Soils are exposed to erosion|
+|5||The soil is protected against erosion.||Soils are exposed to erosion.|

 |6||Conserves soil moisture for plants’ use||Soil loses moisture rapidly|

-|7||Maintains soils texture||Creates hard pan beneath the top soil with time|
+|7||Maintains soils texture.||Creates hardpan beneath the topsoil with time|

-|Farmlands can be used for longer periods of time with maintained fertility and structure||Farmlands, over time loses its quality to support plants growth|
+|Farmers can use farmlands for longer periods of time with maintained fertility and structure.||Farmlands, over time, loses its quality to support plants growth.|

-|9||No ploughing reduces cost of production||Ploughing is a huge cost to production|
+|9||No ploughing reduces the cost of production||Ploughing is a huge cost to production|

 |10||Vegetative residue controls weeds||Bare land encourages weeds growth|

-|11||Reduced or no chemicals required for weed control||Weed control is a major challenge therefore more chemicals are used|
+|11||Reduced or no chemicals required for weed control||Weed control is a major challenge, therefore, more chemicals are used.|

-|12||Effective against climate change||Total crop failure in prolonged dry period|
+|12||Effective against climate change.||Total crop failure in a prolonged dry period.|

-|13||It is highly sustainable||Not sustainable|
+|13||It is highly sustainable.||Not sustainable.|

-|14||Vegetation residue decompose to fertilize the soil||No vegetative residue|
+|14||Vegetation residue decomposes to fertilize the soil.||No vegetative residue.|

-|15||Less use of fertilizers or may not be necessary||Increased quantities of fertilizer must be used|
+|15||Less use of fertilizers or not necessary.||Must use Increased quantities of fertilizer.|

-|16||Conserves nature.||Destroys nature|
+|16||Conserves nature.||Destroys nature.|

-|17||Reduces carbon emissions through greater sequestration of carbon dioxide by the soil||Increases carbon emissions.|
+|17||Reduces carbon emissions through greater sequestration of carbon dioxide by the soil.||Increases carbon emissions.|

-|18||Release of nitrous oxide (a dangerous greenhouse gas) is reduced||Increases the release of nitrous oxide|
+|18||The release of nitrous oxide (a dangerous greenhouse gas) is reduced.||Increases the release of nitrous oxide.|

-|19||Controls runoff of contaminated water from used agro-chemicals into other water bodies due to increase water infiltration and retention||Encourages runoff of water|
+|19||Controls runoff of contaminated water from used agrochemicals into other water bodies due to increase water infiltration and retention.||Encourages runoff of water.|